 This program is designed for individuals who desire a master's degree and a State of Alabama Class A teaching certificate and who have a bachelor's degree in a non-education area.
 In addition to regular admission requirements, the student must meet specific course content requirements and have a degree posted grade point average of 2.5.
-Students must successfully complete all sections (Reading for Information, Applied Mathematics and Writing) of the basic skills test of the Alabama Educator Certification Testing Program (AECTP) before being admitted into programs leading to initial certification.
-The individual must complete a minimum of 42-52 semester hours of graduate work (depending upon the program plan) with at least six (6) semester hours of the program being a full-time internship, successfully complete the appropriate PRAXIS II, and maintain a 3.00 GPA in their program area and a 3.00 GPA on all graduate course work taken.
+For candidates unconditionally admitted on July 1, 2017 and thereafter, a minimum GPA of 2.75 will be required.
+Students must successfully complete all sections of the Praxis Core Academic Skills for Educators Test before being admitted into programs leading to initial certification.

+The individual must complete a minimum of 40-52 semester hours of graduate work (depending upon the program plan) with at least six (6) semester hours of the program being a full-time internship, successfully complete the appropriate PRAXIS II content test(s), and maintain a 3.00 GPA in their program area and a 3.00 GPA on all graduate course work taken.
+For candidates who meet requirements for unconditional admission to an Alternative Class A program July 1, 2017, and thereafter, a minimum GPA of 3.25 on all courses used to meet the requirements on the approved program checklist for Alabama State Board of Education educator preparation programs will be required.
 No grade below C will be accepted for graduate credit.

 Extensive daytime field experiences in public schools are required in this program.
-School of Education programs combine classroom and real-world experience.
+College of Education programs combine classroom and real-world experience.
 Students profit from firsthand experience in school settings.
-The school has established special partnership arrangements with several elementary and secondary schools.
+The College has established special partnership arrangements with several elementary and secondary schools.
 Students have opportunities for clinical experiences in surrounding school districts, thus providing diverse field involvement.

-The program requires acceptable performance on a comprehensive examination prepared by a committee in the appropriate department.
+Some programs require acceptable performance on a comprehensive examination prepared by a committee in the appropriate department.
 Each student must complete the Master's Comprehensive Examination during or preceding the semester in which graduation is anticipated.
-Students are allowed one retesting; and if not successful on the retesting, they will be dropped from graduate programs in the School of Education.
+Students are allowed one retesting; and if not successful on the retesting, they will automatically be dropped from graduate programs in the College of Education.